 WHAT DO YOU DO OR GO TO GET INSPIRED?

 I run and I box.
 I also like to just surf Google on a word to see what happens – I usually set the timing for a year or sit in News to see what the word brings.
-Today I searched under the term revolutionary to see who was abusing it and who fit the brief.
+Today I searched for the term revolutionary to see who was abusing it and who fit the brief.

 WHAT’S YOUR FAVORITE PIECE OF WRITING OR QUOTE?